 How many applications do you receive each year?
 How many students are admitted?

-UBCNM receives traditionally receives 100-120 applications for our fall intake.
+UBCNM receives traditionally receives about 150 applications for our fall intake.
 UBCNM admits approximately a 40 student cohort for our fall term which begins in the month of August.

 What is the educational background of a successful applicant?

 All UBCNM matriculants must complete a baccalaureate degree.
 Successful applicants are expected to have a Grade Point Average (GPA) of 3.0 or greater.
 This applies to both the overall GPA and the science based prerequisites.
-Applicants with a GPA below 3.0 may be considered for admission on an individual basis with special attention given to recent performance in science based prerequisite courses.
-Academic majors vary widely, e.g.: Biology, Psychology, Sociology, Business, Fine Arts, etc. Many are second career students who are coming back to school after many years.
+Academic majors vary widely, e.g.: Biology, Psychology, Sociology, Business, Fine Arts, etc. Our program is a mix of students who have just completed their undergraduate degrees and those who are beginning a second career.

 What is the cost/length of the ND program?